Edpuzzle Alternative for Language Teachers

 Explore More Alternatives

-Built for classroom assessment — AI quizzes from your curriculum, class-wide analytics, no student accounts or app installs
+Built for active classroom assessment — AI quizzes, class-wide analytics, no student accounts, beyond flashcard self-study

-Lingopie alternative for language teachers — AI quiz generation from your own lesson materials (not a video library), Magic Link sharing without student subscriptions, class-wide vocabulary gap analytics for 17+ languages
+D2L Brightspace alternative for language teachers — AI quiz generation from lesson materials without LMS overhead, Magic Link sharing without course enrollment, class-wide vocabulary analytics, purpose-built for 17+ language scripts including furigana/pinyin/JLPT/TOCFL

 Pear Deck Alternative